 Physiotherapy after a joint replacement

-Physiotherapy after a joint replacement operation will vary from person to person.
+Physiotherapy after an orthopaedic joint replacement operation will vary from person to person.
 Your programme will also depend on the type of surgery you had and on your specific individual needs.
 Generally, post-operative physio aims to improve flexibility and motion while strengthening muscles.
 The goal is to support the operated area, increase endurance and to promote balance and coordination.
 Your physiotherapist will also instruct you in proper body mechanics to prevent future problems with the joint.
 This can include activities such as walking or biking to increase your overall strength.
 Proper use of assistive devices such as walking stick/crutches or walkers may also be recommended, if needed.

 Occupational therapy is highly specialised and is a registered healthcare profession.
 Our occupational therapist aims to teach you how to adapt after surgery or a life-changing event.
 By looking at your specific needs, occupational therapists can help you relearn skills of daily life - such as dressing and personal care.
 They can also recommend how to change your environment for safety and accessibility, or to help you find emotional support.
 In addition, occupational therapy can also build strength, flexibility, balance and endurance.
 This all works together to help you return to your previous lifestyle, where possible and practical.

 You do not need a referral before you make an appointment.
 Please see our Request Appointment Form here.